asepehri93/vanDuinWiki/README.md

-# vanDuinWiki — Computational chemistry knowledge base
+# vanDuinWiki — Computational chemistry knowledge base.

 Private-first research memory and future MAS retrieval substrate, built from a PDF corpus under `papers/` and compiled into structured records and markdown wiki pages.